 Before we go any further, please take note.
 I am NOT a nutritionist and do not have a medical background.
 We are simply sharing recipes and tips that we have found useful at our house and for my family.
 Consult with your doctor about any special concerns or conditions that you may have.

-That being said, I’m personally not aiming for perfection at my house.
+That being said, I'm personally not aiming for perfection at my house.
 I enjoy a piece of cheesecake on special occasions if I want to!
-But, we do strive to follow these principles most of the time because we feel so much better when we do.
+But, we do strive to eat whole foods because we feel so much better when we do.

 My philosophy is that any and all progress made toward a worthy goal is good!
 In other words, make a clean-eating plan that makes sense for you and your family.
 That may mean you follow an 80/20 rule or you that you eat clean and enjoy a bowl of ice cream every so often!
 Do that!
 No judgment.